red-rocks/rails_admin_shrine/README.md

 ## Deleting attachment

-You need to define a **delete method** if you want to delete attachment:
+You need to define a **delete method** if you want to delete attachment.

+(Or you can simply use the [remove_attachment](https://github.com/shrinerb/shrine/blob/master/lib/shrine/plugins/remove_attachment.rb) plugin for this)

 ```ruby
 class Article < ActiveRecord::Base